-There are few better known icons from Knoxville’s past the Market House on Market Square.
-Folks still remember the imposing structure, as well as the pungent smells from the fish stalls and other vendors.
+There are few better known icons from Knoxville’s past than the Market House on Market Square.
+Some folks can still remember the imposing structure, as well as the pungent smells from the fish stalls and other vendors.
 It was a lively place over many decades.
 It was a place to shop, work, play, eat, drink, and live.
-In a broader, thanks to downtown’s revitalization, nothing much has changed.
+Thanks to downtown’s revitalization, nothing much has changed, except that it smells better.
 It is a place was almost everything can happen and does.
 No wonder that Jack Neely titled one of his definitive history books, Market Square: A History of the Most Democratic Place on Earth!

 The origins of Market Square began in 1854, when ambitious young developers William Swan and Joseph Mabry donated land to the city for a public market.
 The city built a small market house on the site.
 A one-story brick building with arched openings, similar in style to market houses in other cities, but small.
 It covered roughly what’s now the grassy area on the south end of Market Square.

 According to the original plan, it would be a small market with plenty of open space forming a modest-sized square.
 As Mabry and Swan suspected, the public market space increased the value of the land around it.
 It was slow to start, but by 1859, several buildings had risen on either side of the space, framing a Market Square.
 By 1870, two rows of buildings framed the space, and it had the appearance of the square as we know it today.

 Selling local produce was the only original purpose of Market Square.
 It was hardly five years old, however, before it was attracting other kinds of businesses, like “Peter R. Knott’s Bowling Saloon,” probably Knoxville’s first bowling alley, which appears in the 1859 city directory, on the east side of the square.